There is something about partying on a Sunday night….

 “Just, shut the hell up” Dominique replies, nonchalantly.

 They are pulled over by JMPD traffic officers.
 Aluta gives a mild sigh of gratitude.
-They threaten to arrest him, however, Dominique explains to them that they have no proof of him speeding because they were no speed-cameras on sight.
+They threaten to arrest him, however, Dominique explains to them that they have no proof of him speeding because they were no speed cameras on sight.
 This scenario is not a new experience for Dominique.
 The calmness in his voice indicates that this is a rebuttal he has rehearsed too many times for anyone’s good.
 The officers demand a R1500 bribe.
-Dominique drives away with heart-stopping acceleration, leaving the officers in shameful dust, with nothing to chase.
+Dominique drives away with heart-stopping acceleration, leaving the officers in the dust with nothing to chase.

 Aluta and Dominique arrive at his Melrose apartment.
 Glasses are broken.
 Dominique’s flat screen is smashed- it lay on the on the floor with a protruding golf club.
 Aluta lay hurdled in the corner of his bedroom she has locked herself in, in the name of safety.
 The left side of her tender face is pulsating to the deafening crescendos of Dominique’s rage outside.
 He backhanded her so hard that she refused to believe he would ever do something like that again- although time has happened time after time before.
 Aluta pats her faces gently, as Dominique continues the destruction of his apartment, while bellowing violently about how “his discretion to use his money, his car and penis had nothing to do with Aluta, Khanyi or even Terry” and how he was “tired of all these b_tches!” and how it was Aluta’s fault for falling in love with a proclaimed “casanova”.